ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 4776

-The very first Shincha of the year 2025.
-Grown pesticide-free on the southern Pacific island of Tanegashima, Japan, sourced directly from Eiichi Matsushita.
-Saemidori cultivar, harvested on April 16th, 2025.
+The very first Shincha of 2026.
+Grown pesticide-free on the southern Pacific island of Tanegashima, Japan, sourced directly from Eiichi Matsushita and crafted from the Saemidori cultivar.
 80g

 Character Full-bodied, deep, sweet umami, yeast-raised pastry, sour cherry, revitalising